 Everyone has their little idiosyncratic behaviors and odd habits.
 However, when these behaviors transform into the repetitive characteristics of obsessive-compulsive disorder (OCD), it can become a problem.
 Fortunately for those who suffer from obsessive-compulsive disorder, help is available.
-Call or go online today to schedule your appointment with Michael Arnold, LMHC, at Mental Health Counselor PLLC, at either of his New York City locations in Central Park South and in the Upper West Side in Manhattan.
+Call or go online today to schedule your appointment with Michael Arnold, LMHC, at Mental Health Counselor PLLC, at his New York City location in Central Park South in Manhattan.

 Obsessive-compulsive disorder (OCD) is characterized by unrealistic fears and beliefs, often characterized as obsessions, that lead to repetitive and unnecessary behaviors, or compulsions.
 Someone suffering from obsessive-compulsive disorder exhibits these habits so strongly that it can dramatically interfere with their daily activities and life.